veltzer/demos-linux/user_space/error_handling/README.txt

 - some of these examples need to be compiled with -rdynamic and -g to work (tracing stuff)

-// Creating errors (this is the easy part)

-You can trace the actual signal sent by the OS using strace.
+- you can trace the actual signal sent by the OS using strace.

-CreateFPE: demostrates a very short program creating a floating point exception.

-CreateSEGV: an easy demostration about creating a segmentation fault.

 // Catching signals